sanjoymollarpur/aps-fault/README.md

 ### Problem statement:
 The system in focus is the Air Pressure system (APS) which generates pressurized air that are utilized in various functions in a truck, such as braking and gear changes.
 The datasets positive class corresponds to component failures for a specific component of the APS system.
 The negative class corresponds to trucks with failures for components not related to the APS system.

+The problem is solved using modular coding which means the whole lifecycle of a production-level Machine Learning system used in  that project.
+The steps are given below...

+1. Data is collected from MongoDB
+2. Data is divided into training, testing, and validation, handling imbalanced data, filled null values
+3. Comapared between new dataset and old dataset
+4. If the dataset belongs to a different distribution, then the train pipeline will be called
+5. If the new model performs better than the old one then the new model will be pushed for production

 ### Step 1 - Install the requirements

 ```bash